willbrasic/Asymmetric_Multi-Agent_Reinforcement_Learning_Pricing_Competition/README.md

   Furthermore, the next image demonstrates that each algorithm can successfully implement reward-punishment schemes.
 A pricing deviation at time step t = 3 by SARSA (Q-learning) is met with a swift punishment by Q-learning (SARSA) in t = 4.
-  Subseqntly, prices return to their anti-competitive pre-deviation level shortly thereafter.
+  Subsequently, prices return to their anti-competitive pre-deviation level shortly thereafter.

   ![Picture 2](https://github.com/willbrasic/Heterogeneous_MARL_Pricing_Competition/blob/main/Heterogenous_MARL_Pricing_Competition_Pictures/SARSA_Qlearning_Base_Case_RP.png)